dgruninger97/Project/docs/notebook.md

 	8. AdvancedCoffeeController - Logic for the client's ability to use and modify the AdvancedCoffeeController system
 	9. SimpleCoffeeController - Logic for the client's ability to use and modify the SimpleCoffeeController system
 	10. CM2WNewDeviceIntegration - Logic for adding new devices to the CM2WManagementPlatform
+	11. Machine -- represents a coffee machine in our system

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose